 The UX for saving field mapping is a bit confusing, and you have to click Save a few times.
 Make sure you save it all the way or you will lose your work. #learnedthatthehardway

 Triggering emails for a personal experience

 Even though Marketo (of the MAP of your choice) doesn’t have the horsepower to run a sophisticated survey, they still have a role to play.
 Once the survey data is in Salesforce, use SF field updates to trigger emails from Marketo.
 You can even tailor those comms to correlate with different scores/results.
 And, key to our healthcare use case, none of the personal/sensitive user data ever entered Marketo.

-So dream big for 2021 with your digital content and quizzes.
+So dream big for your digital content and quizzes.
 You’re only weeks away.